Thinker of Hamangia: Discovery

 These artefacts stand out remarkably from contemporary artwork.
 Typically, ancient art from pre-literate societies tends to depict themes like hunting and fertility, often featuring faceless female Venus figurines with exaggerated buttocks and breasts.
 In striking contrast, these figurines radiate vitality and deep emotion.
 Some archaeologists have proposed a connection between the figure and contemplation of life and death, particularly given its discovery in a cemetery.
 The Thinker is featured on the back of the 200 lei banknote of the Romanian leu since 2006.

 Since 2005, The Thinker and The Sitting Woman are on display at the National History Museum of Romania in Bucharest.
-In 2019, Neolithic figurines from the Hamangia Culture, (5000-4600 BCE) The Thinker and The Sitting Woman were exhibited at Curtius Museum in the Liège during Europalia.
+In 2019, Neolithic figurines from the Hamangia Culture, (5000-4600 BCE) including The Thinker and The Sitting Woman were exhibited at Curtius Museum in the Liège during Europalia.